Time: In Western philosophy

 Henri Bergson believed that time was neither a real homogeneous medium nor a mental construct, but possesses what he referred to as Duration.
 Duration, in Bergson's view, was creativity and memory as an essential component of reality.

 According to Martin Heidegger we do not exist inside time, we are time.
 Hence, the relationship to the past is a present awareness of having been, which allows the past to exist in the present.
 The relationship to the future is the state of anticipating a potential possibility, task, or engagement.
 It is related to the human propensity for caring and being concerned, which causes "being ahead of oneself" when thinking of a pending occurrence.
 Therefore, this concern for a potential occurrence also allows the future to exist in the present.
 The present becomes an experience, which is qualitative instead of quantitative.
 Heidegger seems to think this is the way that a linear relationship with time, or temporal existence, is broken or transcended.
 We are not stuck in sequential time.
-We are able to remember the past and project into the future – we have a kind of random access to our representation of temporal existence; we can, in our thoughts, step out of (ecstasis) sequential time.
+We are able to remember the past and project into the future; we have a kind of random access to our representation of temporal existence; we can, in our thoughts, step out of (ecstasis) sequential time.

 Modern era philosophers asked: is time real or unreal, is time happening all at once or a duration, is time tensed or tenseless, and is there a future to be?
 There is a theory called the tenseless or B-theory; this theory says that any tensed terminology can be replaced with tenseless terminology.
 For example, "we will win the game" can be replaced with "we do win the game", taking out the future tense.
 On the other hand, there is a theory called the tense or A-theory; this theory says that our language has tense verbs for a reason and that the future can not be determined.
-There is also something called imaginary time, this was from Stephen Hawking, he says that space and imaginary time are finite but have no boundaries.
+There is also something called imaginary time, this was from Stephen Hawking, who said that space and imaginary time are finite but have no boundaries.
 Imaginary time is not real or unreal, it is something that is hard to visualize.
 Philosophers can agree that physical time exists outside of the human mind and is objective, and psychological time is mind-dependent and subjective.